yasqdb/Tuniverse/README.md

 ## 🚀 Features
-- Request as a buyer
+- Request products as a buyer
+- Accept / reject requests as a seller
 - Secure in-app communication

 ## 🧩 Technologies Used